 Adjustable Spotlight Wall Lamp

 Materials: Square brown painted metal wall or ceiling mount.
-Brown painted metal square tube/beam and slat.
-Black plastic parts.
-Porcelain socket.
+Brown painted metal square tube or beam lampshade Brown slat.
+Black plastic parts and knurled screw.
+Porcelain E27 socket.

 Height: 18 to 26 cm / 7.08 to 10.23” (adjustable)